claudio-digeronimo/claudio_digeronimo.github.io/_projects/1_project.md

 The name Pietro San comes first from the Italian saying “Pietro torna indietro” -> “Peter comes back”, a wish we take quite literally, since we definitely want our drone to always return home.
 It’s also a family name with a story: in Carlo's family, the name, Pietro and Carlo have alternated for generations, so naming the drone Pietro felt almost like welcoming a son.
 And of course it nods to Saint Peter, once a fisherman, though instead of fish we plan to catch plastic.

-In the future, Pietro San will team up with a ground robot that can use its maps to plan routes and clean up harder-to-reach areas, all fully automated.
+In the future, Pietro San will team up with a ground robot that uses its maps to plan routes and clean up autonomously.